Seamless Multimodal Transportation Scheduling: State-Space Decomposition

 \subsection{Identifying a feasible solution}

-Suppose that the $z^*$ is a solution to the LP relaxation of~(RMP($\tilde{\pathSet}$)) and that $z^*$ is not all integral.
-Denote by $p^d \in \tilde{\pathSet}^d$ for all $d \in \buildingSet$ as the path satisfying $p^d = \arg\max_{p \in \tilde{\pathSet}^d} z^*_p$.
+Suppose that $z^*$ is a solution to the LP relaxation of~(RMP($\tilde{\pathSet}$)) and that $z^*$ is not integral.
+Denote by $p^d \in \tilde{\pathSet}^d$ for each destination $d \in \buildingSet$ as the path satisfying $p^d = \arg\max_{p \in \tilde{\pathSet}^d} z^*_p$.
 In other words, $p^d$ is path for destination $d$ with the largest fractional value in the solution of the LP relaxation.
 As defined in Section~\ref{sec:singleDestBDD}, let $\groups{p^d}$ represent the partition of $\passengerSet(d)$ defined by $p^d$.
 The path $p^d$ encodes the particular start times on the CV for the groups in $\groups{p^d}$.
-In the following, we describe a IP that fixes the groups in $\groups{p^d}$ but attempts to assign starting times for the groups such that the resulting CV trips are feasible for the ILMTP-SD.
-Note that by assigning different start times we are implicitly enumerating other paths in the decision diagrams $\DD^d$ with the same groupings.
+In the following, we describe \secondrev{an} IP that fixes the groups in $\groups{p^d}$ but attempts to assign starting times for the groups such that the resulting CV trips are feasible for the ILMTP-SD.
+Note that by assigning different start times we are implicitly enumerating other paths in the DD $\DD^d$ with the same groupings.
 The IP formulation is a simplified version of the one presented in~\cite{iflmpicaps18}, where route assignments were also considered in the IP.